Hieromon/AutoConnect/mkdocs/otabrowser.md

 ### <i class="fa fa-edit"></i> OTA updates w/browser without using AutoConnectOTA

 The legacy OTA method based on ESP8266HTTPUpdateServer without AutoConnectOTA is still valid.
 To embed the ESP8266HTTPUpdateServer class with AutoConnect into your sketch, basically follow these steps:

-1. Include `ESP8266HTTPUpdateServer.h`, also `WiFiClient.h`, in addition to the usual directives as `ESP8266WebServer.h` and `AutoConnect.h`.
+1. Include `ESP8266HTTPUpdateServer.h`, also `WiFiClient.h`, in addition to the usual directives as `ESP8266WebServer.h` and `AutoConnect.h`.[^2]
 2. Declare an ESP8266WebServer object.
 (In ESP32, as WebServer)
 3. Declare an ESP8266HTTPUpdateServer object.
 4. Declare an AutoConnect object with an ESP8266WebServer object as an argument.